-Earlier we spent quite some time looking at 'thresholds'.
-By defining thresholds we provide the means to look at colour-coded KPIs thus allowing us to interpret the data quickly.
-However, this is not the whole story.
-We have taken a big step forward but we cannot simply rely on a RAG status to enable an informed decision or to put in place a new plan.
+Earlier we spent time looking at 'thresholds'.
+One of the unfortunate by-products of defining thresholds is to reinforce a knee-jerk reaction when interpreting data.
+For example when applying colour coding, as in the report above, the eye is immediately drawn to the red values.
+Where it might be worthwhile exploring strings of red instances, it is rarely worthwhile spending time on single red instance; it will never provide the whole story.
+We may have taken a step forward but cannot simply rely on a RAG status to enable a decision or to put in place a new plan.

 Why?
 Because businesses are complex entities, no single or identifiable cause can hold the key to a solution.
 Just because a KPI is 5% down on last month's performance or is different to last year's performance or has gone below an artificially imposed threshold, does not automatically mean there is a problem.
-It is however, an indicator that there is a potential problem.